GitHubHvk/linux-tutorial/Docker/Docker-Image.md

 - RUN <command>
   - to run the specified command when building the image.
 - ENV <name> <value>
-  - set an environment variable that the running container will use.
+  - set an environment variable that the is available in running container and also in dockerfile subsequent instructions.
 - EXPOSE <port number>
   - indicates a port that image would like to expose.
 - USER <user or uid>